zhiweil/ansible-playground/playground/playbook-overview/README.md

 ```

 ## Templates
-The files under folder "[templates](./templates)" define templates in Jinja2 format for Apache server.
+The files under folder "[templates](./templates)" define templates in Jinja2 format for Apache servers.

 The files [ports.conf.j2](./templates/ports.conf.j2) and [000-default.conf.j2](./templates/000-default.conf.j2) configure Apache to serve its website over port 8080 other than the default port 80.